Trix evolved from two tin toy companies, one founded in 1838 by Johann Haffner, the other in 1899 by Andreas Förtner.

 purchase of the Karl Arnold company by

 the Italian company Rivarossi.
-In 2003, Märklin
+Ironically Märklin

 introduced its first 'N' gauge models under the Minitrix brand.
 Some of the more well known products were

-the King Ludwig, the Wilhelm II set and the Adler set; all are now very expensive collectors
+the King Ludwig, the Wilhelm II set and the Adler set.
+All are now very expensive collectors

 items.
 Several Märklin HO scale three-rail AC